Wilson Marcy Powell: Research on cosmic rays

 In 1935, Powell became a research fellow at the Franklin Institute's Bartol Laboratory and began investigation of cosmic rays.
 During the Depression years, funds for research were difficult to secure.
 Powell managed to obtain financing for his research on cosmic rays and the construction of bigger and better cloud chambers from the Rumford Fund of the American Academy of Arts and Sciences, the Carnegie Institute, the Committee on Research of the American Philosophical Society and the Fund for Astrophysical Research.
 While at Bartol, Powell constructed two cloud chambers for cosmic ray study and developed a source of light at a much lower cost than the lighting used at the time.

-Awarded a Guggenheim Fellowship in 1941, Powell put together the Kenyon Cosmic Ray Expedition, and took a cloud chamber to the top of Mount Evans in Colorado.
+Awarded a Guggenheim Fellowship in 1941, Powell put together the Kenyon Cosmic Ray Expedition, and took a cloud chamber to the top of Mount Blue Sky in Colorado.
 He was searching for a heavier-than-electron particle, known as the "mesotron."
 In a 17-foot-long trailer, a laboratory on wheels at a height of 14,125 feet, Powell and assistant Henry Meyer took about 12,000 photographs in order to capture a photo of the particle.
 He had made improvements to the cloud chamber, such as a new lighting system that enabled him to take pictures in one thirty-thousandth of a second.
 During this expedition, Henry Allen Moe, then president of the Guggenheim Foundation, Professor Raymond Birge, head of the physics department at the University of California, Berkeley, and German physicist Hans Bethe visited the mountaintop laboratory.
 In 1941, Powell went to the University of California, Berkeley to continue cosmic ray research with Robert Brode.